karmi/retire/README.markdown

 In this case, _only_ the defined model attributes are indexed.
 The `mapping` declaration creates the index when the class is loaded or when the importing features are used, and _only_ when it does not yet exist.

-Chances are, you want to declare also a custom _mapping_ for the index, such as set the number of shards, replicas, or create elaborate analyzer chains, such as the hipster's choice: [_ngrams_](https://gist.github.com/1160430).
+Chances are, you want to declare also a custom _settings_ for the index, such as set the number of shards, replicas, or create elaborate analyzer chains, such as the hipster's choice: [_ngrams_](https://gist.github.com/1160430).
 In this case, just wrap the `mapping` method in a `settings` one, passing it the settings as a Hash: